tareqimbasher/NetPad/README.md

 when running on non-Windows platforms.
 This is an effort to develop an open-source, web-enabled, cross-platform alternative.

+## Contribution
+This is a work in progress, and still in its infancy.
+We welcome all contributions!

+You can currently:
+* Write, save and run your own scripts
+* Add additional namespaces to your script

+You cannot, yet:
+* Dump complex objects to the results console
+* Add database connections
+* Reference NuGet packages or your own assemblies
+* Enjoy code-completion features in the editor

 ## Tech Stack

 * Electron.NET ([github](https://github.com/ElectronNET/Electron.NET))